swissquote/crafty/packages/crafty-preset-postcss/README.md

 Webpack defines the right loaders to support CSS.

-The only thing you have to do is to use `import "myfile.scss"` in your Webpack imported file.
+To use it, add `import "myfile.scss"` in your Webpack imported file.

 ### Hot Module Replacement